betterscientificsoftware/bssw.io/Articles/Blog/2024-11-s3c-metrics.md

 We encouraged attendees to think about additional considerations and directed them to further resources on these, available in the Resources section.

-During the introduction, we also utilized Slido to conduct a survey of attendees on two questions.
+During the introduction, we utilized Slido to conduct a survey of attendees on two questions.

 <img src='../../images/2024-11-s3c-metrics-fig1.png' class='page lightbox'/>[Figure 1: Slido results for: “What does Sustainability mean for your scientific/research software?]